-Most guests eat lunch and dinner out, but Géraldine is delighted to share her cheerful communal kitchen, where you can warm up the savoury tarts or roast chickens you purchased at the Riez market earlier in the day.
-Or let Géraldine do the work.
-She’s happy to pack you a picnic or to rustle up one of her specialty ‘planches,’ a lip-smacking collection of local cured meats and cheeses along with earthy tapenades, salty nuts and crusty baguettes or soft fougasse breads.
+Most B&B guests eat lunch and dinner out, but Géraldine is delighted to share her cheerful communal kitchen, where you can warm up the savoury tarts or roast chickens you purchased at the Riez market earlier in the day.
+Géraldine is also happy to pack you a picnic or to rustle up one of her specialty ‘planches,’ a lip-smacking collection of local cured meats and cheeses along with earthy tapenades, salty nuts and crusty baguettes or soft fougasse breads.
 Need something more substantial?
 She made us a zingy heirloom tomato salad and an irresistible pissaladière tart, thick with olives and anchovies: traditional Provençal fare at its simplest and best.

 - Dinner by arrangement

 - Restaurants nearby

 - Wander Riez’s wonderful open-air market (Wednesdays and Saturdays) and try cured meats, fragrant cheeses and local honeys

 - Kayak, canyon or raft through the spectacular Gorges du Verdon

 - Take a picnic to the stunning Sainte Croix lake and swim in its aqua waters; or ask Geraldine to recommend secret swimming spots

 - Explore quaint villages, including Moustiers Sainte Marie, one of France's most beautiful, celebrated for its ‘faïence’ (tin-glazed) pottery